 2. Which mode of transport do you generally use?

-3. How did people travel in olden days?
+3. How did most people travel a long time ago?

 4. How do you stay safe on a bicycle?